Reviewing MSG Networks (MSGN) & The Competition

 |MSG Networks Competitors

-MSG Networks currently has a consensus price target of $24.67, suggesting a potential upside of 9.14%.
-As a group, “MEDIA” companies have a potential upside of 19.95%.
-Given MSG Networks’ rivals stronger consensus rating and higher probable upside, analysts clearly believe MSG Networks has less favorable growth aspects than its rivals.
+MSG Networks currently has a consensus target price of $24.67, suggesting a potential upside of 11.11%.
+As a group, “Cable & other pay television services” companies have a potential upside of 25.89%.
+Given MSG Networks’ peers stronger consensus rating and higher probable upside, analysts plainly believe MSG Networks has less favorable growth aspects than its peers.

 Summary

-MSG Networks rivals beat MSG Networks on 11 of the 13 factors compared.
+MSG Networks peers beat MSG Networks on 9 of the 13 factors compared.

 MSG Networks Company Profile